semgrep/bento/README.md

 ```

 Bento is for JavaScript, TypeScript, and Python projects.
 It requires Python 3.6+ and works on macOS Mojave (10.14) and Ubuntu 18.04+.

+## Motivations
+r2c is on a quest to make world-class security and bugfinding available to all developers, for free.
+We’ve learned that most developers have never heard of—let alone tried—tools that find deep flaws in code: like Codenomicon, which found Heartbleed, or Zoncolan at Facebook, which finds more top-severity security issues than any human effort.
+These tools find severe issues and also save tons of time, identifying hundreds of thousands of issues before humans can.
+Bento is a step towards universal access to tools like these.
+See [our Bento blog post](https://medium.com/@ievans/our-quest-to-make-world-class-security-and-bugfinding-available-to-all-developers-for-free-dce9eb7b06d0) to learn more.

+We're also big proponents of opinionated tools like Black and Prettier.
+This has two implications: Bento ignores style-related issues and the bikeshedding that comes with them, and it ships with a curated set of checks that we believe are high signal and bug-worthy.
+See [Three things your linter shouldn’t tell you](https://blog.r2c.dev/posts/three-things-your-linter-shouldnt-tell-you/) for more details on our decision making process.

 ## Usage
 To get started right away with sensible defaults: